CS50DartmouthWI24/nuggets-ribhuhooja/IMPLEMENTATION.md

 program.

 ### Ribhu
-Ribhu will write the grid module. he is responsible for handling all the grid game logic, including visibility, and testing the grid.
+Ribhu will write the grid module.
+He is responsible for handling all the grid game logic, including visibility, and testing the grid.

 ### Sam
+Sam will write the server program.
+He is responsible for making sure the program starts correctly and to handle/send messages to and from clients, and for making sure that the right functions for the helper modules are called.
+He is also responsible for testing the sever module.

 ### Tayeb
+Tayeb will write the game module.
+He is responsible for handling the game and making sure it integrates all the other modules correctly.
+He is also responsible for testing the module.

+### Notes
+This division of labor is note strict, in the sense that we will dynamically look at the amount of work needed for each person and try to distribute it evenly.
+We especially anticipate a lot of overlap between the duties of the three people assigned to server.

-## Player
+## Client

 ### Data structures